-Due to lack of capacity, which resulted in product shortages in early 2010, several major customers in Korea sought alternative suppliers, which impacted our revenue in the first quarter of 2011 and may continue to impact our revenue in future periods.
+Due to lack of capacity, which resulted in product shortages in early 2010, several major customers in Korea sought alternative suppliers, which impacted our full year revenue in 2011, our year-to-date revenue in 2012 and may continue to impact our revenue in future periods.
 If we are faced with capacity issues similar to what we experienced in 2010, our product sales and revenue may be further impacted, which could materially and adversely affect our business and results of operations.

-We currently depend on two third-party suppliers to provide us with wafers for our products.
+We currently depend on three third-party suppliers to provide us with wafers for our products.
 If any of our wafer suppliers become insolvent or capacity constrained and are unable and/or fail to provide us sufficient wafers at acceptable yields and at anticipated costs, our revenue and gross margin may decline or we may not be able to fulfill our customer orders.

-We have a supply arrangement with two suppliers for the production of wafers.
+We have a supply arrangement with three suppliers for the production of wafers.
 Should any of our suppliers become insolvent or capacity constrained, we many not be able to fulfill our customer orders, which would likely cause a decline in our revenue.